miaomiao0217nz/mymoney/README.md

 # My Money
 A single page web application to report user's income and expenses based on bank card transactions exported from online banking systems(currently support ANZ csv format)\
-The key issue it tries to address is telling user where are their money go\ It automatically tags user's transactions into different categories based on a few dictionary files.\
+The key issue it tries to address is telling user where were their money spent.
+It automatically tags user's transactions into different categories based on a few dictionary files.\
 It is currently hosted at <a href="https://sohpie0217nzmymoneyapi.azurewebsites.net/" target="_blank">MyMoney on Azure</a>